 Which manufacturing ERP systems have the strongest functionality?
 Learn about the systems with the most advanced capabilities in our unbiased report.

 Insider Information on Certain Oracle Products

 Oracle JD Edwards (JDE)

-JDE has always been a good fit for manufacturing companies and professional services companies.
-However, in our experience, JDE is not as good of a fit for consumer-packaged goods companies that have extensive distribution, supply chain management and transportation needs.
-Typically, JDE works best for larger organizations with complex manufacturing and service management processes.
+Oracle JD Edwards EnterpriseOne has always been a good fit for manufacturing companies and professional services companies.
+However, in our experience, JD Edwards software is not as good of a fit for consumer-packaged goods companies that have extensive distribution, supply chain management and transportation needs.
+Typically, Oracle’s JD Edwards works best for larger organizations with complex manufacturing and service management processes.

-While JDE is a robust product, it isn’t receiving the same R&D funding it once did.
+While JD Edwards products are robust, they aren’t receiving the same R&D funding they once did.
 Oracle has significantly reduced the amount of development and minimized the research component of JDE funding.
 Our recent experience with Oracle at client engagements has confirmed the fact that little to no new development of JDE will be performed.
 This was stated by numerous Oracle representatives at multiple levels.

 This trend is mostly due to the fact that Oracle has decided to focus on its Cloud Applications.
 This shift in focus means that it will only be a matter of time before a vast majority of JDE system integrators and resellers will no longer focus on JDE.

 Typically, in these times of transition, an ERP vendor shifts internal resources to its new product.
-We have found this to be the case with Oracle, as they are decreasing technical support resources for JDE in order to focus on training and certifications for its Cloud Applications.
+We have found this to be the case with Oracle, as they are decreasing JD Edwards resources for technical support in order to focus on training and certifications for its Cloud Applications suite.

 Oracle Cloud Applications